KentuckyFriedTofu/kentuckyfriedtofu.github.io.bak2/cv.md

   * Supervise 1 full-time IT Associate, College Assistants, and library web development intern.
   * Provide reference and instructional support to faculty and students.
   * Subject liaison for the departments of Computer Systems Technology, Entertainment Technology, Electrical & Telecommunications Engineering Technology, and Mechanical Engineering Technology, selecting monographs with an annual budget of nearly $10,000.
-  * Recommend books and media for purchase to support curriculum and course proposals.
+  * Recommend books and media for purchase to support curriculum and course proposals.<br>

 * Associate Professor (tenured), Web Services and Multimedia Librarian<br>